mathurinm/celer/README.rst

 - Group Lasso
 - Multitask Lasso.

-The estimators follow the scikit-learn API, come with automated parallel cross-validation, and support both sparse and dense data, with optionnaly feature centering, normalization, and unpenalized intercept fitting.
+The estimators follow the scikit-learn API, come with automated parallel cross-validation, and support both sparse and dense data, with optionally feature centering, normalization, and unpenalized intercept fitting.
 The solvers used allow for solving large scale problems with millions of features, up to 100 times faster than scikit-learn.

 Documentation